 Do you see the window ledge there under the bank of three windows?
 All the window ledges are the original red brick–a little nod to the house’s past.

 Oh, my, seeing the before photos again while writing this post confirms that the exterior transformation was a wise investment–not just monetarily but in my happiness.
-Yuck, was the house ugly!
+The house was ugly!
 And while it is still a shoebox, it is now a pretty shoebox.
 In a time when it is harder to sell a house and move, I think it is more important than ever to embrace the small changes that can create a huge impact in your current home.

 Click here for the paint colors we used on the exterior redo.